-BERTS takes referrals from the NHS, Social Services, local statutory services and volunteer and third sector organisations working with refugees and asylum seekers.
+BERTS takes referrals from Social Services, local statutory services and volunteer and third sector organisations working with refugees and asylum seekers.

 We often have a waiting list for treatment which can be up to 6 months.